sathvik-spartan/sathvik-spartan/README.md

 - 🧠 I love to learn new things everyday.
 - 📫 How to reach me : sathvikspartan@gmail.com and www.linkedin.com/in/b-sathvik-reddy.
 - ⚡ Fun fact: I'm a gamer (Steam username : sathvikspartan).
-- 🤠 I'm a Liztomaniac (I'll probably keep listening to my "Chill" playlist most of the time) and I have keen interest in Quantum Computing.
+- 🤠 I'm a Liztomaniac (I'll probably keep listening to my "Chill" playlist most of the time) and I have keen interest in Web Design and Development and API testing.
 - 😎 I'm a Multilingual.
 - ❤️‍🔥 SOME OF THE REPOSITORIES I'VE CREATED AND "FORKED" ARE STUDY RESOURCES.
 THUS, ACTING AS A HELPING HAND TOWARDS THE COMMUNITY 😊.